 3. In Preferences, under the Grade tab, make sure your Colorfront Engine Colorspace is set to CFLog.

-4. Finally, make sure Maximum Brightness in the QC tab of the Preferences is set for the nit level of your workflow.
+4. Finally, make sure Maximum Brightness in the QC tab of the Preferences is set for your workflow's nit level.
 Most HDR deliverable specs are designed for 1000 nit masters.

-5. These settings will make sure you are working in an HDR compatible color pipeline.
+5. These settings will make sure you are working in an HDR-compatible color pipeline.
 Next, we’ll set up the deliverables for HDR dailies.
-Express lets you generate several different outputs simultaneously, and we can use this to make SDR edit dailies and HDR viewing dailies at the same time.
+Express lets you generate several different outputs simultaneously, and we can use this to make SDR edit dailies and HDR viewing dailies simultaneously.

 - In the Out tab, set OutColor to a Rec.709 delog LUT and set OutColor2 to a Rec.2020 delog LUT.